Alessandro Del Piero: Personal life

 In 2012, Del Piero participated in the Save the Dream project against corruption in the sport and spoke about this at Sorbonne during the Sport Integrity Symposium.

 Since March 2018, Del Piero has been running an Italian restaurant in Los Angeles called No.10, representing his jersey No. 10.

+In 2019, Del Piero revealed he was the part-owner of American lower division club LA 10 FC of the United Premier Soccer League, with the club's name inspired by his iconic number 10 jersey and the club's colours of black-and-white referencing his former club Juventus.

 Charity work

 Del Piero has promoted and supported a number of charities.
 In 1998, he donated 5.2 million lire to Fondazione Bambini in Emergenza for abandoned children and victims of AIDS by auctioning his Juventus shirt.